 Legal & Compliance Risk

-- Identifying the laws, regulations, industry codes and other rules that are relevant to their organisation or business
+- Identifying the laws, regulations, industry codes and other rules that are relevant to their organisation or business; and

-The management of Legal and Compliance risk is a pro-active approach which requires the establishment of policies, procedures and controls together with a framework for ensuring that the company remains “demonstrably compliant”.
-While a Compliance Framework may be encapsulated in policies, is only effective if it has been translated into the day-to-day operational activities of the company.
-In addition the Board of Directors and management can only gain reasonable assurance that legal and compliance risks are appropriately addressed where there is evidence of procedures and controls being consistently applied, thus necessitating the requirement to conduct test of compliance.
+The management of legal and compliance risk is a pro-active approach which requires the establishment of policies, procedures and controls, together with a framework for ensuring that the company remains “demonstrably compliant”.
+While a compliance framework may be encapsulated in policies, it is only effective if it has been translated into the day-to-day operational activities of the company.
+In addition, the Board of Directors and management can only gain reasonable assurance that legal and compliance risks are appropriately addressed where there is evidence of procedures and controls being consistently applied, thus necessitating the requirement to conduct a test of compliance.

-In working with the Board of Directors or management of a company, the Group can assist the company
+In working with the Board of Directors or management of a company, the group can assist the company with the following:

-- To identify its compliance universe and in working the Specialist practice groups within Arthur Cox provide legal advice and assistance where required
+- To identify its compliance universe and in working with the specialist practice groups within Arthur Cox to provide legal advice and assistance where required.

 The Company Compliance and Governance group is comprised of a highly experienced team of company law and corporate governance specialists.
 The group is headed by Dr Thomas B Courtney, Partner, who is supported by James Heary, Manager.
 The group comprises of teams of company law specialists, chartered secretaries and legal and compliance risk specialists.